daudix/daudix.one/content/_index.md

 As you can see, I also do some web development!
 I like working with CSS and HTML, but that's about it; JS is a bit of a mystery for me :D

-And lastly, to quote [Jeffrey](https://hyperreal.coffee/about/): "I’m <button id="shy" onclick="fluttershyAnim()">shy</button> and might come across as reserved and standoffish at first, but I open up when I get more comfortable with people."
+And lastly, to quote [Jeffrey](https://hyperreal.coffee/about/): "I’m <button id="shy">shy</button> and might come across as reserved and standoffish at first, but I open up when I get more comfortable with people."

 ## Works